markwilkie/HomeAutomation/SmartThings_Edge/Arduino/WeatherStation/readme.md

 ### Capacity for 2x250F caps in series
 - Approx 25mah capacity  (https://sparks.gogo.co.nz/capacitor-formulae.html)
-	- Could perhaps extend this to 70mah by using a boost circuit  (this would support up to a 3.5ma draw for 18 hours)
 - Target 1.5ma draw to work in the winter (6 hours of daylight)
-	- We're drawing .15ma during sleep!!
+- ESP is drawing .15ma during sleep!!